-(1) The host of the online presence www.Civic-europe.eu (referred to herein below as the “Platform”) is MitOst e.V., Herzbergstr.
+(1) Provider of the website www.civic-europe.eu (hereinafter referred to as “Platform”) is MitOst e.V., Herzbergstr.
 82-84, 10365 Berlin, Germany.
-The terms and conditions set out below provide for the rights and obligations enjoyed by, respectively incumbent on, the host and each user of the website.
+The following terms regulate the rights and obligations between the Provider and the respective User of the Platform.

-(1) Each visitor to the site will be able to view the project ideas published and the contributions made in discussing them without needing to meet any particular requirements.
+(1) Every visitor to the Platform will be able to view the project ideas published and all comments made on them without needing to meet any particular requirements.

-(2) Anyone wishing to submit and publish their own project ideas, or to add to the discussions or to modify such contributions, will need to register previously.
+(2) Anyone wishing to submit and publish their own project ideas, and to add or change a comment to such ideas, will need to register previously.

-(4) Only one registration may permissibly be filed per natural person.
+(4) Only one registration may permissibly be filled per natural person.
 It is not permissible to register on behalf of third parties.
-The host reserves the right to terminate any user relationships without notice if they are based on one and the same natural person having registered several times, or having done so on behalf of a third party.
+The Provider reserves the right to terminate any User relationships without notice if they are based on one and the same natural person having registered several times, or having done so on behalf of a third party.

 (5) The use of the Platform is free of charge.